 If you are not in the Seattle area and wish to try home treatment first, our recommended self-treatments for pain on the top of the foot can be found below.

 This is a common cause of top of foot pain and occurs when the foot flattens out too much.
 The foot is an arch.
 When an arch collapses, the arch gets longer on the bottom and shorter on the top.
 So, as the foot flattens, the arch gets shorter on the top of the foot which causes pressure between the bones and pain on the top of your foot.

-When we treat top of foot pain, our goal is to reduce the pressure between the bones on top of the foot.
-To do this we must stop the arch from collapsing.
-The most effective way to do this is to use an orthotic that conforms VERY close to the arch of the foot.
-This is called a total contact orthotic.
-If the arch of the orthotic gaps away from the arch of the foot, then the orthotic will not be effective at reducing the pressure between the bones and will not effectively treat your pain.
-This is why many orthotics are not effective at treating this problem.
-More information on why our orthotics work better for top of foot pain is available here.
+To treat dorsal compression syndrome, we must reduce pressure between the bones on top of the foot.
+To do this, we must stop the arch from collapsing.
+The most effective method is to use an orthotic that conforms very closely to the arch of the foot called a total contact orthotic.
+If the arch of the orthotic gaps away from the arch of the foot, then the orthotic will not effectively reduce the pressure or your pain.
+Click here for more information on why our orthotics work better for top of foot pain.

 Stress Fractures on Top of the Foot

 A stress fracture of a metatarsal bone or tarsal bone can cause pain on the top of your foot.
 Click here for detailed information on stress fractures.